Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Results

-As in the 1D system, increasing the loss in the point defect up to a critical value leads to multiple orders of magnitude in gain enhancement Fig. 3(b).
+As in the 1D system, increasing the loss in the point defect up to a critical value leads to multiple orders of magnitude gain enhancement (Fig. 5(b)) with extremely high quality factors due to the gain peaks corresponding to quasi-BICs (Figs. S3(b), S4(c), and S4(d)).
 This behavior can be understood by examining the integer winding of the complex reflection phase in the frequency vs $\varepsilon_d$ parameter space.
-Modulating the loss, as shown in Fig. 4(a), within the defect induces a topological phase transition around a critical loss value of $\varepsilon''_d = 1.5$ (while maintaining $\varepsilon' = 2$) as a transition from a nontrivial winding number of $C$ = +1 to a trivial winding number of $C$ = 0.
-This is due to the presence of a branch cut phase singularity where the transition point from nontrivial to trivial winding is where the gain enhancement is at a maximum (Fig. 4(b)).
-By contrast, changing only the real part $\varepsilon'_d$ does not induce any phase transition as the complex reflection phase is completely continuous throughout the frequency range of interest (Fig. 4(c) and 4(d)).
-Thus, we see again that the loss-induced gain enhancement from the line defect is due to the topological protection of the gain resonance as inferred from the integer winding number as the topological invariant.
+Modulating the loss within the defect induces a topological phase transition around a critical loss value of $\varepsilon''_d = 0.32$ (while maintaining $\varepsilon_d' = 2$) as a transition from a nontrivial winding number of $C$ = 0 to a trivial winding number of $C$ = +1 (Fig. 6(a)).
+This is due to the presence of a branch cut phase singularity where the transition point from nontrivial to trivial winding is where the gain enhancement is at a maximum (Fig. 6(b)).
+By contrast, changing only the real part $\varepsilon'_d$ does not induce any phase transition as the complex reflection phase is completely continuous throughout the frequency range of interest (Fig. 6(c) and 4(d)).
+Thus, we observe again that the loss-induced gain enhancement from the line defect is due to the topological protection of the gain resonance as inferred from the integer winding number as the topological invariant.

-To provide a clearer understanding of the nature of these loss-enhanced resonances in the 1D and 2D systems, we turn to examining the location of the resonance frequency in relation to the photonic bandstructures of the baseline periodic goemetries in 1D and 2D respectively.
-Focusing just on the real part of the bandstructure as the system is inherently non-Hermitian, the real part of the resonance frequency lies within the continuum in the periodic baseline.
-Doing the same calculation of the bandstructure in the reciprocal space of the 2D system, one can again see that the defect state lies within the continuum of states in the baseline bandstructure.
-Consequently, this shows that the loss-enhanced resonances observed in both systems have characteristics we associated with quasi-BIC's due to their finite linewidth \cite{kang_applications_2023}.